 Most visitors to Amsterdam see only the river side of the Amstel Hotel.
-This was opened in 1867 as the west wing of a much bigger hotel which was originally going to face the Sarphatistraat and have 4 wings.
+This was opened in 1867 as the west wing of a much bigger hotel, which was intended to face the Sarphatistraat and have 4 wings.
 The rest of the hotel was never built, so the entrance was made on the back of the west wing.
 Some have described the style of the hotel as Renaissance, with the yellow and red brick facades seen as typical Dutch.
 But it is easy to see the influence of some of Europe's most famous buildings on this Golden Age hotel.
-In 1900 another floor was added above the cornice and in 1953 a lounge was built on the river terrace.
-In the early 1990s, the lounge was replaced by a glass extension.
+In 1900 another floor was added above the cornice.
+In 1953 a lounge was built on the river terrace.
+The lounge was replaced by a glass extension in the early 1990s.

 The Front Entrance

-A large balcony overlooks the grand pillared entrance to the hotel with flags hanging from it, decorated with the hotel motif.
+A large balcony overlooks the grand pillared entrance to the hotel.
+Flags hang from it, decorated with the hotel motif.
 There are three sets of carpeted steps leading up between the columns to three entrances.
 The main section of the blue carpet has the hotel crest on it.
-The combination makes an impressive front entrance.
+It is an impressive front entrance.

 A full restoration of the roof and outside of the Amstel Hotel took place from February 2017, taking a year and a day (the same time the hotel took to be built).
-It has restored the hotel to its former glory and, at great effort and expense, the lions have been replaced on the building.
+It has restored the hotel to its former glory.
+At great effort and expense, the lions have been replaced on the building.

-We arrived at the Amstel in a Tesla X taxi, with its falcon-wing doors, which was an experience in itself and fitting transport to this prestigious hotel.
-The entrance of the Amstel is onto the relatively quiet tree-lined area of Professor Tulpplein.
+We arrived at the Amstel in a Tesla X taxi.
+With its falcon-wing doors, the ride was an experience in itself and fitting transport to this prestigious hotel.
+The entrance of the Amstel is on the relatively quiet tree-lined area of Professor Tulpplein.
 Even a dull day could not dim its grandeur.

-No sooner had we exited the taxi than our bags were taken from us by the smartly dressed porters and we were handed a ticket.
+As soon as we exited the taxi our bags were taken from us by the smartly dressed porters and we were given a receipt.

 The Entrance Hall

 I went to open the revolving door but found it hard to push unaided.
-I was motioned towards one of the side doors by a porter.
-The lobby area was very ornate.
-Before us lay an impressive floral display and a grand staircase leading up to the next level and open balcony, which overlooked the arched lobby area.
+A porter indicated one of the side doors.
+The lobby was very ornate.
+Before us was an impressive floral display and a grand staircase.
+This led to the next level and an open balcony, which overlooked the arched lobby area.

-To the left, under the arches, were the check-in desks and to the right was the concierge's station.
+To the left, under the arches, were the check-in desks; to the right was the concierge's station.

 Check in and Welcome

-We were ushered towards a desk under the arches on the left, where the guest service assistant offered us a seat each, similar to an appointment with a solicitor.
-We were welcomed to the hotel, booking details were confirmed, passports checked and we handed over the baggage ticket.
+We were ushered towards a desk under the arches on the left.
+A guest service assistant offered us a seat each.
+It was a little like an appointment with a solicitor.
+We were welcomed to the hotel, booking details were confirmed, our passports were checked and we handed over the baggage receipt.
 Welcome points were awarded and we were offered a glass of prosecco or water (not a great choice of alcohol-free beverages I thought).
-We chose the prosecco and we made use of the pull-out shelves for this purpose.
+We chose the prosecco and rested the glasses on the pull-out shelves.
 My husband asked about the standard offer of drinks vouchers at check-in.
-This was agreed but promptly forgotten.
+This was agreed upon but promptly forgotten.
 My husband returned later to collect the vouchers.

 A Choice of Rooms

-Now, it's difficult to make a decision when you are unfamiliar with the options, so he offered to show us both.
+It is difficult to make a decision when you are unfamiliar with the options, so he offered to show us both.
 Without further ado, he grabbed a key and headed to the lift.
 We were left with a dilemma.
 Remember the two glasses of prosecco?
 Should we leave them, take them with us or drink them quickly?
-Putting all thought of correct etiquette aside, we downed them at speed and played follow-my-leader through the hotel.
+Putting all thought of correct etiquette aside, we downed the prosecco quickly and played follow-my-leader through the hotel.

 The Prosecco Challenge

-Moving fast, we followed the guest service assistant towards a rather dated, but well-decorated lift.
-He took us up to a room at the far end of the building, which was in the eaves of the roof.
-The floor space was impressive, but the views were disappointing, as the windows were at floor level, so the view was best appreciated by sitting on the floor or bending over, not ideal.
+Moving fast, we followed the guest service assistant to a rather dated, but well-decorated lift.
+He took us up to a room at the far end of the building, which was under the eaves of the roof.
+The floor space was impressive, but the views were disappointing.
+The windows were at floor level, so the view was best appreciated by sitting on the floor or bending over.
 Added to that, the main view was overlooking Sarphatistraat.
-We later noticed that this was quite a busy road from the bridge over the river and a frequent tram route, so not the quietest of locations.
-With its sloping roof and low windows, this room felt like we were in the servants' quarters.
+We later noticed that this was quite a busy road from the bridge over the river and a frequent tram route, so it was not the quietest of locations.
+With its sloping roof and low windows, this room felt like the servants' quarters.

 The guest service assistant struggled to contain his disappointment, when, taking him at his word, we asked to see the second room.
-Added to that, he had been so confident of us taking the upper room that he had no key for the other.
+He had been so confident of us taking the upper room that he had no key for the alternative.
 We then had a rapid walk back to the lift and his desk to get another key.

 It was certainly worth the effort, as our minds were quickly made up when we saw room 220.
 It was a little smaller, but the two large windows overlooking the River Amstel more than made up for the size reduction.
-We were happy with our choice, but I don't think the guest service assistant was too impressed.
+We were happy with our choice, but the guest service assistant did not appear impressed.

 In keeping with the rest of the Amstel Hotel, room 220, was furnished and decorated in an elegant antique style, with the occasional concession to the modern era.

 A small entrance, with a wardrobe to the left, led into a high-ceilinged bedroom.
 There was a connecting locked door on the right wall to the neighboring room.
-Two large windows were on the wall opposite the entrance and a door on the other side of the room opened into the bathroom.
+Two large windows were on the wall opposite the entrance.
+A door on the opposite side of the room opened into the bathroom.

-Three of the walls were covered with a cream patterned wallpaper.
+Three of the walls were covered with cream-patterned wallpaper.
 A printed wallpaper in orange and peach of country scenes was on the wall behind the bed and also around the main door.
-This print was repeated on the material of the headboard, a runner across the bed, two cushions, and on a long stool at the end of the bed.
+This print was repeated on the material of the headboard, a runner across the bed, two cushions, and a long stool at the end of the bed.